humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 ---
 # Custom Modules

-Platform is designed in a modular way, allowing your project to turn on and off individual modules as appropriate.
+Altis is designed in a modular way, allowing your project to turn on and off individual modules as appropriate.
 You can use this same infrastructure for your own custom modules, allowing you to take advantage of frameworks such as the configuration and documentation modules.

 ## Location